dbt-labs/docs.getdbt.com/website/snippets/_v2-sl-prerequisites.md

   - To access the API and query metrics in downstream tools, you must have a dbt Cloud [Team or Enterprise](https://www.getdbt.com/pricing/) account. dbt Core or Developer accounts can define metrics but won't be able to dynamically query them.<br />
 - Understand [MetricFlow's](/docs/build/about-metricflow) key concepts, which powers the latest dbt Semantic Layer.
 - If developing with the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation):
-  - Avoid using SSH tunneling for [Postgres and Redshift](/docs/cloud/connect-data-platform/connect-redshift-postgresql-alloydb) connections.
+  - SSH tunneling for [Postgres and Redshift](/docs/cloud/connect-data-platform/connect-redshift-postgresql-alloydb) connections and Single sign-on (SSO) isn't currently supported.
-  - Avoid using Single sign-on (SSO).

 </VersionBlock>